 Their message in all of this for trial lawyers is clear: we should turn hundreds of years of psychology and trial advocacy on its head because some in-house counsel type – who may or may not have taken trial ad in law school – offers his solution during a suck up lunch.

-Moreover, the whole idea is so condescending: a sympathetic plaintiff and an angry jury trumps all.
+The whole idea is so condescending: a sympathetic plaintiff and an angry jury trump all.
 Really, if jurors are this dumb, we have to see if King George is available because the whole idea of democracy is just dumb.
 If these people are so foolish, why are we letting them vote?

 Thankfully, for justice, Steve offers a cure for corporate giants to beat this unbeatable plaintiffs’ lawyer and sympathetic plaintiff duo everyone hates.
 Curiously not mentioned: try not to recklessly kill and maim people.
 Because, you know, that has never happened before.

 Short story to underscore this point.
 I was a defense lawyer taking frequent depositions at one plaintiffs’ lawyer’s office in a piece of mass tort litigation.
-The premise of the cases was inane – they virtually all collapsed – and the lawyer taking the deps was not exactly competent.
+The premise was inane – they virtually all collapsed – and the lawyer taking the depos was not exactly competent.
 His office was a glorified rat hole.
 Yet I found out this same lawyer had made a recent failed bid to buy a major league baseball team.
-The take home message for me was being a good lawyer was not sine qua non of being a successful personal injury lawyer.
+The take-home message for me was being a good lawyer was not sine qua non of being a successful personal injury lawyer.
 Shortly thereafter, I switched sides.

 How did this guy get so big time?
 One possibility is pure luck.
 If things are going well for you in this life, read “The Black Swan: The Impact of the Highly Improbable.”
 You will walk away thinking you just got lucky.

-It is worth pointing out that while I’m ripping Steve McConnell’s post here, I read him all of the time which is saying something because he is writing a defense oriented blog.
-He’s crazy talented and a lot better writer than I am.
+It is worth pointing out that while I’m ripping Steve McConnell’s post here; I read him all the time which is saying something because he is writing a defense-oriented blog.
+He’s crazy talented and a better writer than I am.
 I just think the theory offered in this blog is just plain wrong and it comes from a place of being so blindly partisan for defendants.
 Am I partisan?
 Of course.
 Am I blindly unrepentantly partisan?
 I sure hope not.